C0Assassin/RB4-to-RB2/README.md

 \* Investigate and see if RB4 venue should be ported

 ## RB4 DLC:
-Thanks to RBVR and some MIDI fixes included in Rivals.
+Thanks to RBVR (and some near perfect recreations) and some MIDI fixes included in Rivals.
 The following DLC is available too:
 *  Aerosmith - 'Cryin
 *  Cranberries, The - Zombie
 *  Generation X - Dancing with Myself